ivanslo/chessy-cloud/README.md

-# Welcome to your CDK TypeScript project!
+# Chessy Cloud

-This is a blank project for TypeScript development with CDK.
+This is a cdk script to deploy some aws cloud elements.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+These are related to the "chessy project", shared in [my blog](http://ivanslobodiuk.com/)

 ## Useful commands